swc-project/swc/docs/adr/00001-support-transformation-plugin-native.md

 SWC allow implementing plugins using javascript, and call it from worker threads as required.
 This includes babel plugins, to make migration from babel more convenient.

--   Good, because users can use rich echosystem of babel.
+-   Good, because users can use rich ecosystem of babel.
 -   Good, because users are used to javascript.
 -   Bad, because passing data to and from javascript is very costly.
 -   Bad, because js plugins require and block the main javascript thread.